 If Madame Arcati really does see and speak to the dead, it seems often to be a fluke.
 She says as much of the case that first made her famous, a scenario that occurs again during her séance with the Condomines.

 Maid Edith has the real psychic ability.
 She accidentally (or not?) summons Elvira and Ruth from the dead, and is the only one who can send them back.
 Edith is hiding in plain sight throughout the film.
 So why don’t we see her?

 Well, the roles – and comedy – of Edith and Madame Arcati come from their roles as working women.

 Rutherford brings Arcati to life with her mannerisms and astonishing facial tics.
-The Condomines find her to be ridiculous and laughable – because she’s outside their upper class circle of normality.
+The Condomines find her to be ridiculous and laughable – because she’s outside their class circle.
 She’s hale and hearty, rather than delicate and retiring.
 She works for a living.
 And like the servants in The Nanny and The Others, she’s old and unmarried (compare Bette Davis in The Nanny).

 Similarly, Edith is a plain, dumpy housemaid.
 She scampers rather than walking with grace.
 She’s at the bottom of the social chain – and so she’s invisible.

 Just as the film’s eery comedy relies on racial Othering, its comedy is bolted to social Otherness, especially in class, gender and mannerism.

 Blithe spirit, dull marriage

 Charles and Ruth have a very practical marriage.
 They love each other, but they don’t need fireworks – “we’re not adolescents”, Ruth says.

 They sleep in separate beds, too, though this likely has more to do with production codes which dictated that couples couldn’t be shown to share a bed.